Dr. Dolittle: Tail to the Chief: Plot

-Maya Dolittle is the girl who can talk to animals; so, can her older sister Charisse and father Dr. John Dolittle, who is away on animal expeditions.
+Maya Dolittle is a girl who can talk to animals; so can her older sister Charisse and father Dr. John Dolittle, who is away on animal expeditions.
 Maya has applied to San Francisco College in the department of veterinary studies, which contains a center named after her father.
 John is a celebrity, and people are in awe of his global exploits ranging from saving whole animal species and helping people in their personal relationship with pets via his books on the subject.

 Maya is granted a college interview due to her lineage, but the interview doesn't go too well as Maya's grades and SAT scores are not impressive.
 She does not have any meaningful extra-curricular activities to speak of.
 She is put in a real-life situation with animal kids, to see how she does, & she fails again to control the situation as the animal kids think of Maya as their mother and go bonkers.
 Maya is wait listed for admission & is given 4 weeks to impress the committee.

-United States President Sterling asks for John's help with the presidential dog Daisy and to save an African forest.
+United States President Sterling asks for John's help with the presidential dog Daisy, and to save an African forest.
 Sterling needs someone who can talk to animals, and it is an urgent matter.
 Since John is away on travel, Maya decides to take his place.
 Maya hopes to get a POTUS recommendation to impress the admissions committee at SFC department of vet studies.
 Maya meets Cole Fletcher, a cute Presidential aide assigned to help Maya that she develops a crush on, Dorian, the Chief of Staff, Courtney, Sterling's daughter who is angry at being denied permission to go on spring break and Selma Dixon, Dorian's assistant.

 Sterling explains that Daisy, his dog, is like a member of his family & has played a huge role in his election.
 Daisy was at his inauguration, and then at all the major events of his presidency.
-Many people believe Daisy is the symbol of Sterling's presidency.
-But now Daisy is going crazy, urinating and biting visiting dignitaries.
+Many people believe Daisy is the symbol of Sterling's presidency, but now Daisy is going crazy, urinating and biting visiting dignitaries.
 Sterling is in talks with Prince Tharoor of Kalampura to save the second largest rain forest on the planet.
 Tharoor wants to sell the rain-forest to a US company, who will destroy it.
 Sterling previously convinced Tharoor to convert the forest into protected land, but at the signing ceremony in Kalampura, Sterling got food poisoning & vomited all over Tharoor.
 Now the prince is invited to the White House in 8 days to sign the papers and Sterling wants Maya to keep Daisy in check.
 This is the last attempt to help save the rain forest.